SimformSolutionsPvtLtd/background_location/README.md

+# Why We do the Fork?

+We have forked this project to add support for the latest Flutter version and to fix some issues that were not addressed in the original repository.
+Due to version upgrade we have make changes related to gradle versions.
+This fork repository is used in ED and AGPT projects.
+In this fork Repo we have fixed issue about deprecation of io.flutter.plugin.common.PluginRegistry.Registrar

 # Background Location

 A Flutter plugin to get location updates in the background for both Android and iOS (Requires iOS 10.0+).
 Uses `CoreLocation` for iOS and `FusedLocationProvider` for Android